terra-money/terrain/README.md

 ## Creating Tasks

 You can also utilize the functions available inside of the `lib/index.js` file to create tasks.
 Tasks are utilized in order to automate the execution of sequential functions or commands.
-An example task is provided for you in the `tasks/example-with-lib.js` file in your project directory:
+An example task is provided for you in the `tasks/example-with-lib.js` file in your project directory.

 ```js
 // tasks/example-with-lib.js